 Users who wish to use this service should send a letter to NIST using the US mail or FAX machine (e-mail is not acceptable).
 The request should contain the following information:

 This information should be sent to:

 Boulder, Colorado 80305

 FAX: 303 497 6461

 NIST will reply with a key number and a key value.
-The reply will be by US mail only unless the requesting organization or individual specifies that a reply by FAX is acceptable.
-A reply by e-mail will never be used.
+The reply will be by US mail only, e-mail will never be used.